 - Photos and slides (although we do have buyers that ask for these if you do wish to sell them)

-- Open food, home canned food, frozen food.
-We can help get non-perishable food to places that will take it though.
+- Open food, home canned food, frozen food, expired food.
+You may leave non-perishable, unexpired food.
 Vintage alcohol bottles can also be valuable.

 - Open toiletries and cosmetics (unopened are fine).
 Prescription medication should be taken to a prescription drop off site.

 - Wire hangers (unless there are clothes on them)